 On arrival The Chef booked us in for two nights.
 Our thinking was to get settled today, then tomorrow to be a bit of a chores day getting all the washing etc done.
 After that we were hoping to 'wild camp' for three nights down by the beach.

 We were lucky enough to bag a pitch from which a Brit caravanner was just leaving to go home.
-We are very happy with it, and even other folk walking round looking for one have asked us if they could have ours.
+We are very happy with it, and even other folk walking round looking for a pitch have asked us if they could have ours.

 There were a number of empty pitches around us when we arrived but they have filled up as the day has progressed.